Dinger's Aviation Pages

 The Near East and East Africa was where the majority of Wellesleys ended up.
 The original production order for 96 Wellesleys had been followed by an order for an additional 80, making a total of 176 production Wellesleys (excluding the prototype).
 These had served Bomber Command well during 1937-38.
 But they were quickly phased out by the more capable new Blenheims, Whitleys and Hampdens.
 Even the Fairey Battle eclipsed the Wellesley in speed.
 Of course, the Wellesley's "big brother" the Vickers Wellington which shared its geodetic design and replaced it on Vicker's production line, went on to form the bulk of Bomber Command's strength during the early to middle war years.
 So even though it had only been in service for a couple of years the Wellesley was deemed obsolete for the European theatre and they were shipped out to equip four squadrons operating in the Near East and Africa.

 One big benefit of having shared much of the fuselage design with the G4/31 biplane was its built-in suitability for the hot and dusty conditions in these enviroments and increased chance of survival if crash-landed in the desert.
 It had a large 6-gallon water tank along with individual water bottles and a condenser to capture moisture from the night air.
 It had space for a supply of rations and had a toolkit for running repairs.
 A telescopic aerial could be carried that could be erected in the event of a crash-landing to increase the chance of using the radio to call for help.
 To keep the radio powered, once the batteries ran down, it even had a hand-cranked generator.
-The radial Pegasus engine was especially suitable for hot dusty conditions and its carburettor air intake could be easily protected from sand and grit by a box-like air filter.
+The radial Pegasus engine was especially suitable for hot dusty conditions with a "Serck" oil-cooler designed for tropical conditions.
+The carburettor air intake could be easily protected from sand and grit by a box-like "Vokes" air filter.
 Both the pilot's and gunner's canopy could be left open to prevent the "greenhouse" unbearable conditions experienced by more modern multi-engine designs with enclosed turrets and fixed canopies.
 The stretched fabric that provided much of the surface area of the Wellesley did not absorb or retain heat in the way that a purely metal airframe did, making it more comfortable to operate and maintain (the burning heat of the desert sun would make it impossible to touch the surface of a metal aircraft left out in the open).
 One other hangover from the G4/31 design was the ability to mount a "message-hook" under the fuselage.
 This could be used to pick up messages suspended between two poles on the ground.
-This does not seem to have been used and I'm not aware of any photos of Wellesleys fitted with the contraption.
+However, this does not seem to have ever been used; the paragraphs about it's installation were crossed out of the Air Ministry Wellesley maintenance manual (AP1524A) as part of an official amendment before April 1939, suggesting its use was dropped before the start of WW2.

 Number 14 Squadron based at Amman in Transjordan (modern Jordan) was the first to operate Wellesleys outside the UK, swapping its Fairey Gordons for Wellesleys in March of 1938.
 At the time there was serious unrest between the Arab and Jewish populations in nearby Palestine.
 The Wellesleys were used to patrol the coast of Palestine in search of ships bringing in Jewish refugees from Europe and gun runners bringing in weapons for the various factions.
 In October of 1938, the squadron started supporting the